Rbotic/RLA-23-12/getting_started.md

+The following documentation is for the RLA-23-12 Actuator.
+Available for purchase [here](https://rboticlabs.com/products/RLA-23-12-Actuator-v2-p554194928).
 # CAN Frame Format

 Communication between the DGM drive node and a Master node employs CAN bus standard data frames.
 This is based on the COTS DGM controller.